Whale Watch in Maui, Hawaii

 • Take a Charged Camera.

-If you want to get some good pictures, invest in a zoom lens, and use a very high shutter speed.
-Take photos as if you're at a sporting event.
+If you want to get some good pictures, invest in a zoom lens, and use very high shutter speed.
+Take photos as if you’re at a sporting event.

 Tip#3